hcail/testtest2/_members/18_soh.md

 ---

 ### Short Bio
-<p>Seungyoung Oh is an undergraduate research intern at the <a href="http://hcail.github.io">Human-Centered Artificial Intelligence Lab (HCAIL)</a> under the supervision of <a href="http://hyunggujung.com">Prof. Hyunggu Jung</a>.
+<p>SeungYoung Oh is an undergraduate research intern at the <a href="http://hcail.github.io">Human-Centered Artificial Intelligence Lab (HCAIL)</a> under the supervision of <a href="http://hyunggujung.com">Prof. Hyunggu Jung</a>.
 He expects to receive his B.S. in <a href="https://engineering.uos.ac.kr/engineering/depart/cs/welcome.do">Computer Science</a> from the <a href="https://www.uos.ac.kr/">University of Seoul</a> in Feb.
 2024.</p>

 ### Education
 <ul>
-<li>Pursuing a B.S. in Computer Science, University of Seoul.
+<li>Pursuing his B.S. in Computer Science, University of Seoul.
 </li>
 </ul>